NucReporter Features & Benefits

-- Has 238 error-checks that verify completeness, accreditation compliance & logical consistency
+- 238 error-checks verify completeness, accreditation compliance & logical consistency

-- Has specific corrective messages to the user on exactly how to make sure reports are 100% correct
+- Specific corrective messages to the user on exactly how to make sure reports are 100% correct

 - 2017 ASNC Reporting Standards

 - ACC/AHA/ACR/ASE/ASNC/HRS/NASCI/RSNA/SAIP/SCAI/SCCT/SCMR/SIR 2008 Key Data Elements and Definitions for Cardiac Imaging